 Are advance tickets required?

-All visitors (including SCI members) should reserve tickets in advance at www.sciowa.org/gettickets.
-Members are FREE but still need to reserve tickets in advance.
+Advance tickets are not requred, but because of capacity restrictions, we recommend all visitors reserve tickets in advance at www.sciowa.org/gettickets.
+Members are FREE but should still reserve tickets in advance, if possible.

 I am an SCI member.
 Why do I need to reserve my admission?